Glenn Close ‘really bonded’ with Nicole Scherzinger over the role of Norma Desmond in ‘Sunset Blvd.’

 “Nicole’s performance is an act of raw artistry and astounding bravery,” Close wrote.

-One of the two photos she posted showed Close and Scherzinger posing for a selfie after the show.
+One of the two photos she posted showed Close and Scherzinger – who as of Thursday is a Tony Award nominee for her role in the show – posing for a selfie after curtain call.
 Close wrote that Scherzinger “and the entire production blew me away.”

 “Nicole and I really bonded over our love for Norma Desmond, arguably THE greatest role ever written for a woman,” she added.
 “You can’t approach Norma with a faint heart.
 She tests your metal, demands that you dig deep.”